8mhampe/pixels/README.md

 ## Gray scale

-This function finds the average r,g,b-value and **returns** the value: its a simgle number.
+This function finds the average r,g,b-value and **returns** the value: its a single number.